FISHING TACKLE FOR BACKWATER

-Often there is a misconception that you have to go deep-sea fishing to catch trophy saltwater fish, but once you experience the fight of a 100-pound tarpon while fishing in the backwaters or on the flats, you will realize that this is not the case.
-There are plenty of hard-fighting game fish to be found inshore as long as you do your research, have the right gear and know a few saltwater fishing tips.
+Often there is a misconception that you have to head to the deep sea to catch trophy saltwater fish, but once you experience the fight of a 100-pound tarpon while fishing the saltwater flats, you will realize that this is not the case.
+There are plenty of hard-fighting saltwater fishing species to be found inshore as long as you do your research, have the right gear and know a few backwater fishing tips.

 There are a variety of rods, reels and tackle that can be used for backwater and flats fishing.
 Here are a few tackle and gear suggestions: